-Traffic lights are those red, amber and green coloured icons that we see in dashboards and performance reports, to tell us what type of attention to give to our performance measures.
 Visual analysis expert Stephen Few has much to say about the risks of those default colours.
-And I have a few things to say about risks of the meaning we assign to them.
+And I have a few things to say about risks of the meaning we assign to those traffic light colours.

 Stephen also points out that too much use of colour makes a dashboard (or any report) too overwhelming: we can’t discern the important things.
 He advises that the best use of colour is to make specific things, like measures that need priority attention, stand apart from the rest.